alexmgrant/alexmgrant/README.md

 # Hi 👋

-I'm a Senior Frontend Developer with 8 years of experience building web and mobile applications—a team leader with people management experience, a passion for learning, and creating rich user experiences.
+I'm a Senior Web Developer with 8 years of experience building web and mobile applications—a team leader with people management experience, a passion for learning, and creating rich user experiences.

 ### 🔭 I’m currently working on

-- [Xello](https://xello.world) Helping students realize their future career and education success.
+- [Shopify](https://shopify.com) Helping merchants build amazing businesses.
 - [Kibble](https://kibble.io) A pet store focused on convenience and health for your fuzzy/fluffy friends.

 ### 🌱 I’m currently learning/implementing